 Casual Vs. Part Time Employment: Advantages And Disadvantages

 Each type of employment has its own pros and cons.
-This section will discuss advantage and disadvantages in relation to casual vs. part time employment.
+This section will discuss the advantages and disadvantages in relation to casual vs. part time employment.

 What are some benefits of casual employment?

-Given below is a list of few advantages of casual employment:
+Given below is a list of a few advantages of casual employment:

-- Casual employees have the flexibility to accept or reject work based on their personal circumstances and situations on a given day.
+- Casual employees can accept or reject work based on their circumstances and situations on a given day.
 They are not obligated to accept work if they don’t feel like working.

-- Casual employees can work in multiple jobs and they are not required to provide any kind of notice if they wish to leave a certain job.
+- Casual employees can work in multiple jobs, and are not required to provide any notice if they wish to leave a certain job.

 - From employer’s perspective, casual employment allows employer’s to asses whether or not an employee is suitable for a part time or full time position in the company.